coreinfrastructure/best-practices-badge/doc/api.md

 followed by an dash and then more alphanumerics.
 For example, "fr" is French, while "zh-cn" is Chinese (Simplified).
-This convention lets you syntactically distinguish between locales and other possible meanings of a URL's prefix.
+This convention lets you syntactically distinguish between locales and other possible meanings of a URL's prefix;
+non-locale pages never match the locale syntax.

 ## Canonical URLs